Cat Diabetes: Blood Sugar Levels & Management Guide

 Prognosis and Quality of Life

 With proper management, diabetic cats can live normal lifespans.
-Many cats live 5+ years after diagnosis, and some achieve complete remission.
+Many cats live 5+ years after diagnosis, and those who achieve remission may never need insulin again.

-Success depends on early diagnosis, consistent treatment, owner compliance, and achieving good glucose control.
+Success depends on early diagnosis, consistent treatment, achieving good glucose control, and owner commitment to twice-daily insulin injections and monitoring.

 Related Reading